 The DigRFSM working group released the MIPI Alliance Specification for DigRFSM v4 v1.10 in December 2011 and an updated MIPI Alliance Specification for DigRFSM 3G Dual Mode 2.5G/3G Baseband/RFIC Interface v3.09.06.
-DigRFSM v4 v1.10 is backwards-compatible with the previous (v1.00.00) version.
-DigRFSM v4 v1.10 now references the MIPI Alliance Specification for M-PHYSM v1.00.00 which is also backwards-compatible with M-PHYSM v0.80.00.
+An updated version DigRFSM v4 v1.2 will be available soon also supporting High Speed 3 based on M-PHY Gear 3 technology.
+DigRFSM v4 v1.2 is backwards-compatible with the previous (v1.10) version.
+DigRFSM v4 v1.2 now references the MIPI Alliance Specification for M-PHYSM v3.0 which is also backwards-compatible with M-PHYSM v1.0 and v2.0.

-The DigRFSM v4 interface was designed in response to the rising deployment of high-bandwidth air interface standards requiring higher channel bandwidth, IQ sampling rates, IQ sample bit width, RX Diversity and MIMO.
+The DigRFSM v4 interface was designed in response to the rising deployment of high-bandwidth air interface standards requiring higher channel bandwidth, IQ sampling rates, IQ sample bit width, RX Diversity, MIMO and Carrier Aggregation.
 Described as the ‘link for the long term’, DigRFSM v4 was developed for mobile terminals that support next generation mobile broadband technologies such as Long Term Evolution (LTE) while supporting existing 3GPP standards such as 2.5G and 3.5G (EGPRS, UMTS, HSPA, etc.).
 Due to its large data rate and scalability, it is also suitable to cover other non-3GPP air interfaces over a common interface.

 DigRFSM v4 is intended to increase bandwidth capabilities, minimize pin count, provide an efficient protocol for data transfer, and allow the use of multiple receivers and transmitters simultaneously.
 DigRFSM v4 provides a robust, high performance scalable digital link with low latency, high timing accuracy, power-saving operations and low EMI.
-In addition, it also natively handles MIMO configurations and receive diversity.
+In addition, it also natively handles MIMO configurations, receive diversity and carrier aggregation.

 DigRFSM 3G is targeted for 2.5G GPRS / EGPRS as well as 3.5G UMTS chipsets including HSPA and also supports receive diversity in all cases.